-In addition to skeleton annotations, webKnossos also supports volume / segmentation annotations.
-With this type of annotation, you can label groups of voxels with efficient drawing tools.
+In addition to skeleton annotations, WEBKNOSSOS also supports volume/segmentation annotations.
+This annotation type lets you label voxel groups using efficient drawing tools.

 Move: Navigate around the dataset.

-Trace: Draw outlines around the voxel you would like to label.
+Trace: Draw an outline around the voxel you want to label.

-Brush: Draw over the voxels you would like to label.
-Adjust the brush size with SHIFT + Mousewheel.
+Brush: Paint over the voxels you would like to label.
+Use SHIFT + Mousewheel to change the brush size.

-Fill Tool: Flood-fills the clicked region with a volume annotation until it hits the next segment boundary (or the outer edge of you viewport).
-All adjacent voxels with the same voxel id as the clicked voxel will be changed to the active segment ID.
-Useful to either fill whole in a segment or to relabel a segment with a different ID/color.
+Fill Tool: Fill the clicked region with a volume annotation up to the next segment boundary (or the edge of your viewport).
+All neighboring voxels with the same voxel id as the clicked voxel will be labelled with the active segment ID.
+This is useful for filling a hole in a segment or relabeling a segment with a different ID/color.

-Segment Picker: Click on amy segment to select its label ID as the active segment ID and continue any volume annotation operation with that ID.
+Segment Picker: Click a segment to use its label ID as the active segment ID and keep annotating with that ID.

 When using the trace or brush tool, a label can be added with Left Mouse Drag.
 Erasing is possible with the dedicated erase tools or with CTRL + Shift + Left Mouse Drag.